kkowalRepository/kkowal_portfolio/Automated Testing/BDD.md

     }
 ```

 To validate weather test was successful I used the `if` statement.
-In case test is successful the console will return `test passed` else `Test failed`.
+In case test is successful the console will return `Test passed` else `Test failed`.

 ```